yasenstar/learn_perl/perl_basic/general.md

 this system using "man perl" or "perldoc perl".
 If you have access to the Internet, point your browser at http://www.perl.org/, the Perl Home Page.
 ```

+# question to be solved

+1. Read one image file or compiled executable file as Perl string, change contents, then write back